nathanbollig/messenger-self-bot/README.md

     bye
     NB: Hasta luego!

-I plan to use this as a way to introduce myself during a lecture, by incorporating my Facebook chat history into the chat bot and including biographical content in chatbot.txt file.
+I plan to use this as a way to introduce myself during a lecture, by incorporating my Facebook chat history into the chatbot and including biographical content in the chatbot.txt file.